 And in related news, please do not use “I” or “you” in a press release, as in “I’m really excited to offer this new service” or “you will love this new product!”
 The only exception would be using “I” or “you” in a quote.
 Don’t use “I” because you should be writing the release as an independent third party, not as yourself.
 Don’t address the reader as “you” because the reader is a journalist, and when you say things like “you will love it!” you have in fact ensured that instead of “loving it” the journalist will most likely be “pressing delete” or “throwing your release in the trash.”
 In keeping with the rules for news stories, write only in third person.

 Have you ever seen an exclamation point in a news story if it wasn’t included as part of a quote?
 Nope, and you never will.
 Exclamation points may belong in advertisements, but they don’t belong in news.
 Keep your tone measured, conservative and focused on interesting facts and detail.
 Do not include phrases such as “This product is truly astounding!”
-The only thing that will be “truly astounding” is how quickly your release gets tossed in the recycle bin.
+The only thing that’s “truly astounding” is how quickly your release will get tossed in the recycle bin.

 Press releases exist to alert the press of an actual story, but some releases have no story to tell.
 They’re just a thinly veiled advertisement passed off as “news.”
 Journalists may be a lot of things, but they’re not stupid, and they can spot a ploy for free advertising from a mile away.
 Next time you write a press release, honestly assess whether you’re offering actual news, or just trying to avoid paying for an ad.
 Is your release tied to an actual event, a development or a newly relevant piece of information?
 Is it tied to a discovery, a breakthrough or a new product or service launch?
 Or is it just you talking about how great your company is?

-Listen, I have no doubt that your company is great.
-The thing is, being great is not newsworthy, unless you can translate that greatness into terms that readers or viewers will care about.
+The problem is, being great is not newsworthy, unless you can translate that greatness into terms that readers or viewers will care about.
 If you want to GET publicity you have to GIVE the news outlet a story that will matter to their audience.
 Dig deeper to uncover that story.
 Is there an upcoming event you can tie your release to — such as a seminar or workshop?
 Did you just publish a book in your field?
 Is there a newly published study with information that relates to your business?
 Is there some growing problem that your services solve?
 Determine what is actually newsworthy about your venture before you try to pass off your advertisement as news.

 I recently received a press release twice in two days — and couldn’t understand it either time.
 I read through this release repeatedly trying to figure out what product it was promoting.
 After about the fifth read through, I had a vague idea of what the release might have been trying to say.
 So I deleted the release and asked the sender to take me off their list.